YUEQIN18/Project-Virtual-Orrery/README.md

 # **Project: Virtual Orrery**

 ## Group Member : [AbhinandanNuli](https://github.com/AbhinandanNuli), [William Baltus](https://github.com/WilliamBaltus), [Yue Qin](https://github.com/YUEQIN18)

 ### Directory Structure

-├── Project-Virtual-Orrery
-│  ├── main   : [Main.pde](https://github.com/YUEQIN18/Project-Virtual-Orrery/tree/master/main/Main.pde) is the file could run.
+main   : [Main.pde](https://github.com/YUEQIN18/Project-Virtual-Orrery/tree/master/main/Main.pde) is the file could run.

-│  └── src    : source code
+src    : source code

+### Instruction

+Press `1` camera will move to Sun

+Press `2` camera will move to Mercury

+Press `3` camera will move to Venus

+Press `4` camera will move to Earth

+Press `5` camera will move to Mars

+Press `6` camera will move to Jupiter

+Press `7` camera will move to Saturn

+Press `8` camera will move to Uranus

+Press `9` camera will move to Neptune

+Press `0` camera will move to Moon

 ### [2021-04-17]